-Educating your organization’s board of directors and users of your organization’s financial statements (banks, bonding agencies, grant agencies, etc.) prior to issuing the first financial statements after implementation will alleviate surprises for these stakeholders.
+Offering lease guidance to your organization’s board of directors and users of your organization’s financial statements (banks, bonding agencies, grant agencies, etc.) prior to issuing the first financial statements after implementation will alleviate surprises for these stakeholders.

-There are a lot of considerations and activities that need to occur when implementing the new lease standard.
+There are a lot of considerations and activities that need to occur when implementing the updated lease standard.
 Contracts need to be complied and assessed for leases, decisions about technology need to be made, and implementation strategies need to be considered.

 Want to know how to plan for the leasing standard?
 We've developed a guide to help.